Pruning and trimming by hand- another aspect of respect for our biodynamic vines

 Caro lying down to connect to the ground and look at the sky after a row of pulling the wood.

-Order biodynamic wine from Feely online organic wine boutique , learn more about organic and wine at Wine school or read Caro’s books Grape Expectations , Saving our Skins and latest book Glass Half Full to discover the story of building this organic vineyard.
+Order biodynamic wine from Feely online organic wine boutique , learn more about organic and wine at Wine school or read Caro’s books Grape Expectations , Saving our Skins, Vineyard Confessions and Cultivating Change to discover the story of building this organic vineyard.
 You can also join the mailing list at the bottom right of the homepage to for latest news or follow us on facebook or instagram.